-When you’re done filming, hit the studio and start editing.
-Find the best angles and piece the video together.
+When you’re done filming your testimonial video, hit the studio and start editing.
+Find the best angles and piece it together.

 If the content is too long, use your judgment to trim it down.
 It’s best to keep the video short and enjoyable.
 Try to keep it under 3 minutes.